 We cannot rush an avocado to give fruit in 6 months.
 Nature doesn’t do that, but we humans do.
-If we do something like that in our lives, we will be disconnecting with our natural process of life.
+If we do something like that in our lives, we will be disconnected from our natural process of life.

 We can see that in action-oriented industrial crops.
-People add chemical fertilizers to accelerate the process, increase the crop yields quickly, and the size of the produce.
+People add chemical fertilizers to accelerate the process and increase the crop yields quickly, and the size of the produce.
 But the nutritional value of the product is lower, contaminated by chemicals, plus this approach ends up destroying the soil.

 The same thing can happen with us being just action-oriented in our lives.
 We may be producing a lot.
-But, what will be the quality of what we produce, if we don’t give priority to feed our soil and honor the process of nurturance and receptivity?
+But, what will be the quality of what we produce, if we don’t give priority to feeding our soil and honoring the process of nurturance and receptivity?

 If we don’t rush the process and follow the natural ways, the trunk of the tree becomes a strong pillar where the energy flows freely.
 The yield is rich, healthy, juicy, and abundant.

 Last year, I had to reflect on this theme as I was feeling a little bit like a loser.
 Years ago, I had left almost everything behind and started my conscious path.
 I changed to a simple lifestyle of retreat and self-discovery.
-All this time, I’ve had people around me that are more action-oriented, and that haven’t been able to relate to my lifestyle.
+I had people around me that were more action-oriented, and that hadn’t been able to relate to my new lifestyle.

-It got worse last year, when a person I use to interact with, reflected my projection.
-He ended up telling me in kind of a diminishing way that he was used to be around people who had big dreams and worked hard every day to achieve them that he forgot other people didn’t have that mindset at all.
+It got worse last year when someone reflected on my projection.
+He ended up telling me in kind of a diminishing way that he was used to being around people who had big dreams and worked hard every day to achieve them, that he forgot other people didn’t have that mindset at all.
 It hurt.
-He put the finger on my open wound.
+He put his finger on my open wound.

 As a dear friend wrote in a song: “A wound never heals when it has to bleed.
 That’s why it looks for an exit anywhere.”
 I am thankful for this person that put the finger in my wound and forced me to look inside to start healing it.
 I went back in time to my childhood, where those false beliefs were deeply imprinted.